REFFLY: Melody-Constrained Lyrics Editing Model: Results

 \subsection{Result of Structure-Aware Generation}

 Among all baselines, only GPT-4 has the capability of generating full-length structured lyrics.
-Table \ref{tbl:strucure} present the result of structure-aware generation task. \ModelName{} demonstrated a 44\% improvement on structural clarity.
-Figure ~\ref{fig:example_struct_output} shows the generated lyrics's clear verse-chorus-verse-chorus structure.
+Table \ref{tbl:strucure} shows the results for the structure-aware generation task, where \ModelName{} achieved a 44\% improvement in structural clarity.
+Figure ~\ref{fig:example_struct_output} in Appendix shows the generated lyrics's clear verse-chorus-verse-chorus structure.